Filing with the Burlington Conservation Commission

 Work that Requires a Permit From Conservation

 Whether residential, commercial, or governmental, any work under Conservation jurisdiction MUST be reviewed and approved by the Conservation Commission prior to commencement of the project.
+When in doubt, PLEASE call the Conservation Department.
+We would be happy to review your project to determine if a Conservation Commission filing is required.

 Permit applications can be found here.